12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 The holiday calendar is full of important dates, so naturally offers run at different times, with varying durations.

-For example, Halloween campaigns and Black Friday discounts may be set for just one day, whereas your pre-Christmas promotions may go on for multiple weeks.
+Halloween and Black Friday last one day, but pre-Christmas promotions can go on for weeks.

 Buyer's journey